cameronmclean/hyperPatterns/hyperPatterns.md

 #####201500427
 created repo branch v1.0 to fix all the bugs evident once node app was deployed.
 Many of the orginial file save logic was incorrect - in hte real world, the operataions take longer and my async calls were being cut-off before all things could be saved.
-Re-factored to 1) save (pipe) buffer objects to tmp files first.
-Then do fs.readFile, and pipe the buffer obecjt into the db, and wait for this to finish before moving on to next file/pattern doc ['_rev']...
+Re-factored to (1) save (pipe) buffer objects to tmp files first.
+(20) Then do fs.readFile, and pipe the buffer obecjt into the db, and wait for this to finish before moving on to next file/pattern doc ['_rev']...

 There were errors in the GET xyz/img routes to do with lookup and mathching of docs. need to implement async.eachSeries to test :intid = ['int_id'], and if so, get the attachment and pipe back.
-Not fixed on all routes yet! <<<<
+Not fixed on all routes yet! <<<< FIXED!

+OK , so got all the image requests working.
+Still more work to be done.
+Need to check the order of how the routes are specified in teh code - this might be causing my troubles getting pattern/x/force/x or pattern/x/ref/x etc .
+We can order them properly and add conditional checks, if not match go to next();
+also - force/x/:img just does a straight out get and pipe, doesnt send 404 if img doesnt exist - sends 200 with JSON error message.